-- If this was your first DUI.
+- If this wasn’t your first DUI.

 - The time between DUIs.
-If you are being arrested for a DUI for the second time in 10 years, your penalties will be much worse.
+If you are arrested for a DUI for the second time in 10 years, your penalties will be much worse.

 - If you attempted to assault the arresting officer or anyone else at the scene of your arrest.